- Why Advising

 Students and faculty in the following schools/majors/programs are supported by these embedded professional advisors:

 - The School of Business has its own Center for Business Advising; the director is Rendesia Scott.

-- The School of Education has its own undergraduate professional advisor.
+- The School of Education has its own undergraduate professional advisor, Collin Cusack.

-- Communication Studies and Digial Media majors are served by embedded professional advisor, Nancy Heiz.
+- Communication Studies and Digital Media majors are served by professional advisor, Nancy Heiz.

 Students admitted through the Educational Opportunity Program (EOP) are advised by faculty advisors in partnership with the student’s program advisor.